 Indonesia has always been a hotbed for martial arts in Southeast Asia, and the country is starting to produce some excellent athletes.
 After all, ONE Championship has regularly held blockbuster shows in Indonesia’s capital city of Jakarta, ever since the organization’s second-ever show in 2012.

 An unfortunate leg injury in 2013 delayed his ONE Championship debut until 2016, but once he stepped inside the cage, he demolished the competition.
-Now holding a perfect 6-0 record, Rahardian, the ONE Jakarta Flyweight Tournament Champion 2016 is eagerly anticipating his next challenge at ONE: TOTAL VICTORY against Cambodia’s Sim Bunsrun.
+Now holding a perfect 6-0 record, the ONE Jakarta Flyweight Tournament Champion 2016 is eagerly anticipating his next challenge at ONE: TOTAL VICTORY against Cambodia’s Sim Bunsrun.

 “The Terminator” Sunoto